-These are the six wines we'll be drinking on Christmas Day.
-It's unabashedly traditional, but I think that's what Christmas is all about!
+The six wines we'll be drinking on Christmas Day are unabashedly traditional, but isn't that what Christmas is all about?

 This selection will be the envy of your table at Christmas lunch.
 It includes one bottle each of the following wines: